 For much of William's early life his parents dispatched him to his grandparents' house in Penrith.
 He started his education at Dame Birkett’s school in St Andrew's Place, an establishment for the children of upper-class families.
 Ann Birkett believed in a broad education, with academic and biblical learning accompanied by involvement in local festivals.
 At the school young William formed an attachment to Mary Hutchinson, who, a quarter century later, would become his wife.

 Life outside school went badly for William.
-He resented his grandparents and constantly found himself in trouble, but we cannot know for sure whether he fully deserved his punishments, or was harshly mistreated.
-Accounts from the time describe him variously as destroying a family portrait and dramatically grasping a fencing foil as he contemplating taking his own life.
+He resented his grandparents and constantly found himself in trouble, but we cannot know for sure whether he fully deserved his punishments or was harshly mistreated.
+Accounts from the time describe him variously as destroying a family portrait and dramatically grasping a fencing foil as he contemplated taking his own life.

 His discontent spurred him to wander from home onto the moors above Penrith, either alone or with James, the family's groom.
 This time spent close to nature fired a poetic imagination that can be followed directly to The Prelude, one of his foremost works that describes the growth of his mind from childhood.
-The poem refers directly to William's first hand experience of the rough and rugged Beacon with its extensive views and prominent summit tower.
+In the poem William refers directly to his first hand experience of the rough and rugged Beacon with its extensive views and prominent summit tower.
+There he first experienced moments that transcended time and place, inspiring in him 'a spirit of pleasure and youth's golden gleam.'

 William's early childhood was cut short by mother Ann's death from pneumonia, contracted by sleeping in a damp bed when visiting friends in London.
 Her grave in St Andrew's churchyard is unmarked.
 The last glimpses William had of his mother were of her lying in her death-bed, caught fleetingly by his nine year old eyes as he passed by the door of her room.
 Her death robbed him of ‘the props of his affections.’
 Bereft of that support, sent away by his father and soon to be parted from Dorothy he turned his attention increasingly to the wild local landscape.